Our challenge is to deliver a world-class cultural centre at the heart of an active, diverse and inclusive games community.

 Celebrate & Challenge

-We exist to celebrate, study and challenge the culture of video games in all forms.
+Our charity exists to celebrate, study and challenge the culture of video games in all forms.

 Educate & Inspire